Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: The roadmap for future works

-Another challenge for suggesting the appropriate situation to ameliorate the result of the therapy technique is to bring the situation as close as possible to the real conditions.
-This can be performed via turning the modeling cases to more realistic three-dimensional ones or by providing the temperature, position or time dependent parameters in the calculations.
-In fact, there are few researches taking into account changing parameters and also more fewer works carrying out the computation in three-dimensional.

-Accordingly, the future works will be mostly based on three-dimensional modelings in which the involved known parameters are inconstant.
-Also, the consideration of unstable properties of the thermal effects directly induced by the intrinsic uncertainties of the input characteristics and thermophysical which results in more precise modeling is a step forward.
-The second subcategory is involved with pain management of the patients.
-The thermo-mechanical responses of the skin throughout the therapy being directly related to the distress that the patient endures.
+Another challenge for suggesting the appropriate situation to facilitate the result of the therapy technique is to bring the situation as close as possible to the real conditions.
+This can be done by turning the modeling cases into more realistic three-dimensional ones or by providing the calculations' temperature, position, or time-dependent parameters.
+Accordingly, the future works will be mostly based on three-dimensional modelings in which the involved known parameters are not constant.
+Also, considering unstable thermal effects directly induced by the intrinsic uncertainties of the input characteristics and thermophysical, which results in more precise modeling, is a step forward.

-More particularly, the integrated analytical context, including the thermo-mechanical model; the scheme for nociceptor transduction like Hodgkin-Huxley form model; and pain modulation and perception modeling such as gate control theory; have to be developed to quantify the skin pain sensation.
-As the pain management ensued from the obtained predictions, leads to the less irritating real clinical treatments; the studies in this topic will be of great importance.
-In other words, being sure of the patients' safety, the research in subsequent stage should be dedicated to provide the patient comfort.
+The second subcategory is involved with the pain management of the patients.
+The skin's thermo-mechanical responses throughout the therapy are directly related to the distress that the patient endures.
+More particularly, the integrated analytical context, including the thermo-mechanical model; the scheme for nociceptor transduction like the Hodgkin-Huxley form model; and pain modulation and perception modeling such as gate control theory; have to be developed to quantify the skin pain sensation.
+As pain management ensued from the obtained predictions, it leads to the less irritating clinical treatments; the studies in this topic will be of great importance.
+In other words, being sure of the patients' safety, the research in subsequent stages should be dedicated to providing the patient comfort.